-Racine #8 (available here): A banded Racine with deep colors and an excellent pattern–complex and beautiful.
+Racine #8 (now retired): A banded Racine with deep colors and an excellent pattern–complex and beautiful.

-Racine #7 (limited amount available here): Muted colors were rare for Racine.
+Racine #7 (retired): Muted colors were rare for Racine.
 The original blanket was woven for Racine Woolen Mills by Shuler & Benninghofen.

 Racine #5 (retired): Banded Diamonds